mjbenefiel/react-stuff/react-redux/readme.md

     Render, componentDidMount to get data, rarely use getDerivedStateFromProps

 React Router

 - Request to 'about page' from navbar doesn't go to server.
 It goes to React router and injects the page into app.js

 - Stops requests from going to server.
 Only injects the component it needs to.

 - <Route exact path="/" component={Home} /> matches exact path

 Link, NavLink

 - Link prevents default action from happening when clicking on anchor tag
     - Will not make request server
     - React-router-dom will take over and return requested component
     - NavLink adds class of active
         - Useful if you want to start applying different styles to links

+Axios

+- HTTP request library